paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 (3) demonstrating management practices and innovative and alternative treatment technologies to minimize or eliminate adverse environmental effects associated with drainage from abandoned and inactive noncoal mines.

-**(c) Non-Federal share** The non-Federal share of the cost of assistance under subsection (a) of this section shall be 50 percent, except that the Federal share with respect to projects located on land owned by the United States shall be 100 percent.
+**(c) Non-Federal share** The non-Federal share of the cost of assistance under subsection (a) shall be 50 percent, except that the Federal share with respect to projects located on land owned by the United States shall be 100 percent.

 **(d) Effect on authority of Secretary of the Interior** Nothing in this section affects the authority of the Secretary of the Interior under title IV of the Surface Mining Control and Reclamation Act of 1977 ([30 U.S.C.
 1231](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1231&num=0&edition=prelim) et seq.).